-Table 50.
+Table 49.
 TADDM Observer load job parameters Parameter Action Details Unique ID Enter a unique name for the job Required TADDM API URL Specify the TADDM endpoint to connect to.
 Required.
 TADDM username Specify the TADDM user name.
 Required TADDM password Specify the password for the TADDM user.
 Required.
 Must be encrypted.

-Table 50.
-TADDM Observer load job parameters (continued) Parameter Action Details TADDM objects to observe Select one or more options from the drop-down list.
+TADDM objects to observe Select one or more options from the drop-down list.
 Optional.
 If none are selected, all supported model objects are retrieved.
 Job schedule Specify when the job runs.
 Optional.
 Load jobs only.
 Observer job description Enter additional information to describe the job.
 Optional